 For my teaching, I prefer to pull from a variety of sources to give a well-rounded approach.
 I introduce many genres to help students develop a broad range of styles to enjoy playing.
 I cater each lesson to the individual student to allow for the most enjoyment and growth in their musical career.Student Ages

 Piano: five and up

 Guitar: eight and up

 All students must have a decent instrument in working condition that is theirs to use at all times and can be taken home to practice on.
-If the family of a piano student does not own a full-size piano, there are many inexpensive keyboard options available.
-Guitar and brass students must have an instrument that they own or have rented.
+If the family of a piano student does not own a full-size piano, many inexpensive keyboard options are available.
+Guitar and brass students must have an instrument they own or rent.
 Younger, beginning guitar students should consider a nylon string 1/2 or 3/4 size guitar as it will be easier on the fingers and easier to hold against their bodies.

-- All students will be required to have a manuscript book of music staff paper and a folder for loose pieces of sheet music and handouts.
+- All students must have a manuscript book of music staff paper and a folder for loose pieces of sheet music and handouts.

-- Piano students will most likely also have another set of method and theory books.
+- Piano students will likely also have another set of method and theory books.